- Plain Talk about Your Tax Liability

 Can I make installment payments?

-40-2A-4(b), Code of Alabama 1975 authorizes the Department of Revenue to enter into a written payment agreement when it will facilitate collection of the tax liability.
-The agreement is limited to a time frame not to exceed twelve months.
-Basically, this means the Department may offer an installment payment plan to you if it is in the best interest of the Department.
-Completion of the Collection Information Statement and enclosing a payment does not automatically guarantee an installment payment agreement will be granted.
+§40-2A-4(b) (6), Code of Alabama 1975, (http://alisondb.legislature.state.al.us/alison/codeofalabama/1975/40-2A-4.htm) authorizes the Department of Revenue to enter into a payment agreement when it will facilitate collection of a tax liability.
+Completion of the Collection Information Statement and enclosing a payment does not automatically guarantee an installment payment agreement will be extended.
 Please note that installment payment forms can only be submitted if you currently have a final assessment in the Collection Services Division.